leo-editor/leo-editor/leo/doc/importers.md

 ##A subtle detail about comparisons.

-The python and coffeescript importers no longer override i.v2_gen_lines.
+The python and coffeescript importers no longer override i.gen_lines.

 There were some tradeoffs involved, discussed in the lengthy checkin log.